JasonDsouza212/free-hit/README.md

 > **Warning**: Please do not spam the repository with unnecessary PRs.
 Make sure to follow the project's [code of conduct](/CODE_OF_CONDUCT.md).

 - Go through the [CONTRIBUTING.md](/CONTRIBUTING.md) file, where all the guidelines have been mentioned that will guide you to make your contribution.
-- Do checkout the [project issue tracker](https://github.com/JasonDsouza212/free-hit/issues) section.
+- Do check out the [project issue tracker](https://github.com/JasonDsouza212/free-hit/issues) section.
 - Follow conventional commits for commit messages.
 You can read more about it [here](https://www.conventionalcommits.org/en/v1.0.0/).
 - Make sure to add the issue number in the commit message.
 For example, `git commit -m "fix: fixed a bug in the navbar #1"`.
 - Make sure to add the issue number in the PR title & description.
 For example, `fix: fixed a bug in the navbar #1`.